Best Project Management Tools for Educators and Teachers 2026

 6. Basecamp — Best for Whole-School or Department-Wide Communication

 For educators, this works surprisingly well for school-wide communication and staff coordination.
-It keeps everything in one place and prevents the chaos of emails, Slack messages, and shared drives pulling in different directions — chaos that, in my experience, most school staffrooms live inside permanently.
+It keeps everything in one place and prevents the chaos of emails, Slack messages, and shared drives all pulling in different directions — a chaos that, in my experience, most school staffrooms live inside permanently.

 Key Features: